Before you start

 Export in bulk

 Export assets in bulk using the export list.
-This includes every selection you have added export settings to.
+This includes every selection on your current page that has an export setting applied.

 - Click the menu and select File and then Export from the options.
 You can also use the keyboard shortcut: